Potriashka/LyceumScienceJournal/README.md

 # LyceumScienceJournal
-A website where HSE Yceum students can get published
+A website where HSE Lyceum students can get published